 (2) Within the framework of this conference, the Conciliation Commission submitted to the participating States an agenda conditioned by the prior acceptance by the parties of a declaration reaffirming their obligations under the Israelo-Arab Armistice Agreements of 1949 and under the United Nations Charter.

-(3) The Arab delegations have refused to make that declaration and on 3 October 1951 they substituted another declaration giving an interpretation of the Israelo-Arab Armistice Agreements of 1949, which violates the letter and the spirit of the Security Council relating to those Agreements and which ignores the provisions of the United Nations Charter.
+(3) The Arab delegations have refused to make that declaration and on 3 October 1951 they substituted another declaration giving an interpretation of the Israelo-Arab Armistice Agreements of 1949 which violates the letter and the spirit of those Agreements, which is contrary to the decisions of the Security Council relating to those Agreements and which ignores the provisions of the United Nations Charter.